 Scream for locally made ice cream

 Winnipeg gets hot in the summer, so you’ll want to hit some cool treats to beat that heat while you are here.

-Local legend (it’s been open now 61 years) and the kindling to many a high school romance is BDI, whose soft serve forms the base for many massive creations.
-It’s located beside the Red River, and right beside the Elm Park walking bridge (hence Bridge Drive-In) that you can cross to the picturesque neighbourhood of Kingston Row.
-Another ice cream parlour by a bridge over the Assiniboine is Sargent Sundae, where you can grab a cone or creation and take a stroll into Assiniboine Park.
-In St. Boniface, Chocolatier Constance Popp, who – on top of making amazing chocolate creations – also slings some serious gourmet ice cream, including one that uses Manitoba Birch syrup, while another new ice cream on the streets is called Black Market, by the same awesome ladies who brought us Pop Cart gourmet popsicles.
-You can find them at festivals throughout the summer with their groovy little pedal cart.
+Winnipeg's local ice cream legend is BDI, which has now been operating for 62 years!
+It’s located beside the Elm Park walking bridge, which that you can cross to the picturesque neighbourhood of Kingston Row.
+Another ice cream parlour by a bridge is Sargent Sundae, where you can grab a cone or creation and take a stroll into Assiniboine Park.
+In St. Boniface, Chocolatier Constance Popp, who – on top of making amazing chocolate creations also scoops some serious gourmet ice cream, including one that uses Manitoba Birch syrup, while on Sherbrook Street Decadence Chocolates also makes their own ice cream.

-Which brings us to Winnipeg’s fleet of near-50 strong food trucks.
-If you are looking for anything from authentic barbecue, to perogies, to wood-fired pizza, fancy tater tots, or Caribbean cuisine, the city’s streets have you covered – particularly on Broadway between 11 a.m. to 2 p.m.
-You can also find the majority of our trucks all lined up together on Memorial Boulevard (in front of the Legislative Building) during ManyFest Food Truck Wars (September 7-9).
+Winnipeg is also home to more than 50 food trucks.
+If you are looking for anything from perogies, wood-fired pizza, fancy tater tots, or Caribbean cuisine, the city’s streets have you covered – particularly on Broadway between 11 a.m. to 2 p.m.
+You can also find the majority of the trucks all lined up together on Memorial Boulevard (in front of the Legislative Building) during ManyFest Food Truck Wars (September 6-8).